The Simple Function Point method: Definition

 The logical data files are named Logical Files (LF) in the SFP method.
 Similarly, transactions are named Elementary Process (EP).
 Unlike in IFPUG FPA, there is no classification or weighting of the Base Functional Components (BFC as defined in ISO14143-1 standard).

-The size of a EP is 4.6 SFP, while the size of a LF is 7.0 SFP.
+The size of an EP is 4.6 SFP, while the size of a LF is 7.0 SFP.
 Therefore the size expressed in SFP is based on the number of data files (#LF) and the number of transactions (#EP).
 Belonging to the software application being measured: